ArcticFoxes-net/.github/profile/README.md

-ArcticFoxes.net is a group of self hosted and federated services run by [Tommy Tran](https://tommytran.io). [randomhydrosol](https://github.com/randomhydrosol) and [wj25czxj47bu6q](https://github.com/wj25czxj47bu6q) are administators and will help out in case of an emergency.
+ArcticFoxes.net is a group of self hosted and federated services run by [Tommy Tran](https://tommytran.io). [wj25czxj47bu6q](https://github.com/wj25czxj47bu6q) us an administator and will help out in case of an emergency.

 **Rules**: Do not post illegal materials, spam, harrass other people, or plan cyber attacks.